Here’s a trick question: Is canned lion hunting legal in South Africa?

 But is this true?

 ToPS, the Threatened or Protected Species Regulations, don’t contain a definition of canned hunting, just a list of prohibited hunting practices.
+For example, a protected species may not be hunted with traps, snares or poison or trapped against a fence.

 Despite this, it is legal for lions to be bred in captivity to be shot by trophy hunters.
 Depending on the province, hand-reared lions may be released into enclosures for as little as three days before being hunted.
 Hunters may also use aircraft and vehicles to track them and dead bait to lure them.